Row of chairs with five counselors, ask the experts & CX logos, question mark

 Messiah University

 While admission counselors enjoy seeing the common “stats” that a student reports (test scores, grade point average, class rank, etc.), we also appreciate knowing what motivates a student to learn.
 Behind all of the statistics and lists of activities and achievements is a real person with goals and dreams.
 Students who are able to articulate who they are and what they hope to become will catch the eye of an admission committee.
-It is important for students to be genuine and true to themselves in what they present in college application materials.
+Students need to be genuine and true to themselves in what they present in college application materials.
 A little creativity does not hurt!

 For more advice from our experts, visit our Ask the Experts—College Admission section!